 The data privacy officers also provide regular information about innovations and potential for improvement, for example, in a newsletter or circular note.

 For certain categories of data, companies and authorities must carry out a data protection impact assessment.
 This involves the data protection officer clarifying the necessity or processing-related questions about the procedure.
 In some cases, this is also necessary after prior consultation with the supervisory authority, which data protection officers undertake.

 Data protection officers monitor compliance with data protection guidelines as the interface between the company and the supervisory authority.
 They monitor:

-Data controllers are required to create a record of processing activities; This is particularly easy and efficient with the Priverion Privacy Operations Platform.
+Data controllers are required to create a record of processing activities; This is particularly easy and efficient with the Priverion data protection platform.
 Data protection officers provide advice and check the record for completeness and consistency.

 It is important that data privacy officers serve the company’s or authority’s self-monitoring function, i.e., they also draw attention to grievances and misconduct.
 This can be unpleasant for the management of the company or authority.